Blastbrean/Blastbrean/README.md

 I am a 16 year old dedicated to cybersecurity, and open to work or commissions.

 - Currently, I'm expanding my knowledge in reverse engineering.
 With C# and Loretta, I've been developing a generic Lua obfusfation analyzer tool.
 Deobfuscation is a complex problem where you need to iteratively break down things into smaller issues and problem solve like an engineer.
-I've developed my own internal passes, tooling, and IR to help with this process.
+I've developed my own AST passes, tooling, and IR to help with this process.

 - **Highly proficient in the Roblox/LuaU ecosystem.
 Specifically, game security, anti-tamper measures, and exploiting in games.**